Skip to main content

 Why Digital Privacy Cases Are Not ADA Cases

-James Chung, Managing Partner, Pro Veritas Law LLP · April 10, 2026 · 5 minutes read
+James Chung, Esq., Managing Partner, Pro Veritas Law LLP · April 10, 2026 · 6 minutes read read

 Defense counsel should understand from the outset that digital privacy violation cases are fundamentally different from ADA cases.
 They are not the same type of litigation.